astakhovaskold/ui-template/README.md

 2. React Query works as a query manager and caching tool.
 3. Template includes the `RouteGuard` React component to manage access of different routes on client side.

+Fake API, used in the template for auth REST API as JWT: https://fakeapi.platzi.com/en/rest/auth-jwt

 This template could be improved.
 First of all I see a necessity to remove Redux at all (including Redux Saga) and use only React Query for all project requests.